eclab/seq/README.md

 MacOS has lately locked down the ability to run an application that's not from a commercial, paying Apple Developer.
 And GMU is not one.
 So you will have to instruct Sierra to permit Seq to run.

+Try out the [demo song](https://github.com/eclab/seq/tree/main/songs) in the Seq repository.
+You might also download [Flow](https://github.com/eclab/flow), a synthesizer for that song (see the demo1.flow patch file).

 #### Installing under MacOS X Prior to Sequoia

 This is pretty easy.
 CONTROL-Click on Seq's App Icon, and while holding Control down, select "Open".
 Now instead of telling you that Seq cannot be opened because it's from an unidentified developer, you'll be given the option to do so.
 You probably will only have to do this once.